-HIST250 · U.S. History in Dialogue with the Present
+HIST250 • U.S. History in Dialogue with the Present

 Explores a narrative of United States history by following themes that connect past events to our experiences today.
 Investigates compelling and relevant historical questions and events by applying historical inquiry, using critical thinking, and considering multiple perspectives.
 Presents history as a dialogue between past and present, propelling action as stakeholders in society.
+This course may be replaced by another Goal Area 5 course.

-Category E • Global Cultures and the American Mosaic
+Category E · Global Cultures and the American Mosaic

-BIBL341E, BUSN310E, COMM340E, HUSE430E, HUSE435E, SOCS255E, THEO341E
+BUSN310E, COMM340E, HUSE430E, HUSE435E, SOCS255E, THE0341E

 Courses in this category aim to develop an understanding of ethnic cultural diversity as manifested in areas such as religion, politics, the arts, language, literary forms, etc. This descriptive study illustrates the reality of cultural diversity and the ways in which cultures interact, and helps students come to a deeper understanding of what it means to live in a culturally diverse world.
+The Category E course may be replaced by another Goal Area 5 course.

-Category W • Work and Family Dynamics
+Category W · Work and Family Dynamics